 - A full brother of Jesus, who comes to be known as James the Just (Matthew 13:55).
 The English name James is a transliteration of the Greek name Jacobos, which in turn in a transliteration of the Hebrew name Jacob.
 See our article on the name James for more details.

 🔼Etymology of the name Jacob

 The name Jacob comes from the common Hebrew noun עקב (aqeb) meaning heel or rear:

 The name Jacob may be simply facsimilative and inconsequential; he was named after how he was holding on to Esau's heal.
 But in Genesis 25:23 we read that God foretold the twins' fate: the older shall serve the younger.
-Young Jacob certainly must have displayed more behaviors, but the holding on to Esau's heel must have reminded his parents of the prophesy, and named the boy accordingly.
+Young Jacob certainly must have displayed more behaviors, but the holding on to Esau's heel must have reminded his parents of the prophecy, and named the boy accordingly.

 BDB Theological Dictionary and NOBSE Study Bible Name List both read Supplanter.
 BDB adds Heel, Overreach, One Closely Following.
 Jones' Dictionary of Old Testament Proper Names reads He Will Supplant, A Heeler, One Who Trips Up or Takes Hold By The Heel.